docker/docs/datacenter/ucp/1.1/install-sandbox.md

 ## Step 5: Install Docker Trusted Registry

-Next, we'll install Docker Trusted Registry (DTR).
+Next, we install Docker Trusted Registry (DTR).
 DTR provides a secure location to store your organization's Docker images.
 Images are used by UCP to run containers that make up a service.
 By providing a secure connection between DTR and UCP, you can verify that your production services contain only signed